EficodeDemoOrg/copilot-php/github_copilot_exercises.md

 ### Exercise 9.1: Code Refactoring Challenges

 1. **Refactoring Scenarios**
-   - Ask: "How would you refactor the TaskController to use dependency injection container?"
+   - "How would you refactor the TaskController to use dependency injection container?"
-   - Request: "Show me how to implement the Repository pattern for data access"
+   - "Show me how to implement the Repository pattern for data access"

 2. **Design Pattern Implementation**
-   - Ask: "How could I implement the Observer pattern for task status changes?"
+   - "How could I implement the Observer pattern for task status changes?"
-   - Request: "Show me how to add a Factory pattern for creating different task types"
+   - "Show me how to add a Factory pattern for creating different task types"

 **Learning Goal:** Explore advanced programming concepts with Copilot's guidance.

-### Exercise 6.2: Alternative Implementations
+### Exercise 9.2: Alternative Implementations

 1. **Different Approaches**
-   - Ask: "Show me 3 different ways to implement task filtering"
+   - "Show me 3 different ways to implement task filtering"
-   - Request: "What are alternative approaches to JSON file storage?"
+   - "What are alternative approaches to JSON file storage?"

 2. **Technology Comparisons**
-   - Ask: "How would this application look if built with Laravel framework?"
+   - "How would this application look if built with Laravel framework?"
-   - Request: "Compare this implementation with a database-driven approach"
+   - "Compare this implementation with a database-driven approach"

 **Learning Goal:** Understand different implementation strategies and trade-offs.